ycpcs/cs201-summer2016/assign/assign03.md

 rand.nextInt(n)
 {% endhighlight %}

+### Disk placement

+The game will need to keep track of each disk that has been placed successfully.
+One approach is to use an array.
+For example, add the following fields to the **DisksPanel** class:

+{% highlight java %}
+private Disk[] disks;
+private int diskCount;
+{% endhighlight %}

+In the constructor:

+{% highlight java %}
+disks = new Disk[500];
+diskCount = 0;
+{% endhighlight %}

+When a disk is placed successfully, a reference to the new **Disk** object should be added to the array.
+The **diskCount** field can be used to keep track of how many disks have been placed.

 ### The paint method

 The **paint** method should use the fields representing the game state to render the current configuration.